-Employment Law Attorneys Protecting the Workers of Chicago
+Chicago Employment Law Attorneys Protecting Workers in Illinois

-Fighting unfair treatment in the workplace throughout Illinois
+Fighting unfair treatment in the workplace throughout the state

 As American workers, we're all entitled to legal protections and benefits in the workplace.
 Through both state and federal law, employees are guaranteed everything from lunch breaks to anti-discrimination protection.
 However, some employers may fail to comply with certain aspects of employment law, either through oversight or via conscious violation.
 This is both unethical and unlawful, and can negatively affect an employee's life, professionally and personally.